 Cade himself did not recognize the importance of his discovery.
 It was the the Danish psychiatrist Mogens Schou who first introduced lithium into psychiatric treatment.
 He fought for years to lithium accepted for treatment of bipolar disorder.
 Schou knew the condition very well as his brother suffered from bipolar disorder.
 Beginning in 1950ties, Schou and his fellow psychiatrist Poul Baastrup conducted experiments on lithium.
 In 1970 they published, in The Lancet , the result of a double-blind, placebo-controlled clinical trial (evidence based scientific method) proving beyond doubt the healing effect of lithium and establishing lithium as an effective medication for most people with bipolar disorder, including Schou’s brother (P. C. Baastrup et al. Lancet 296, 326–330; 1970).

-Treatment with lithium
+Treatment with Lithium

 Lithium is not metabolized in the body and eliminated through the kidneys.
 The lithium plasma level variates individually.
 Therefore, the psychiatrist must adjust the lithium dosage in each patient to achieve the full therapeutic effect.
 Lithium can be used in the phase prophylaxis protecting the patient from mood swings as well as in acute manic phase.
 In acute mania, lithium intake can also begin immediately.
 The necessary tests are then carried out in parallel.
 In the acute phase of mania, a higher plasma level of lithium.